Online Travel Agency(OTA) Market 2019- Global Industry Analysis by Key Players, Segmentation, Consumption, Growth, Trends, Share and Forecast By 2025

 Global Online Travel Agency(OTA) Market Size, Status and Forecast 2019-2025

-Wiseguyreports.Com Adds “Online Travel Agency(OTA) – Market Demand, Growth, Opportunities, Manufacturers and Analysis of Top Key Players to 2025” To Its Research Database
+Wiseguyreports.Com Adds “Online Travel Agency(OTA) – Market Demand, Growth, Opportunities and Analysis of Top Key Players to 2025” To Its Research Database

 Smart tourism refers to the application of information and communication technology for developing innovative tools in tourism.[1]
 It supports integrated efforts at a destination to find innovative ways to collect and use data derived from physical infrastructure, social connectedness and organizational sources (both government and non-government), and users in combination with advanced technologies to increase efficiency, sustainability, experiences.
 The information and communication technology tools used for smart tourism include IoT, mobile communication, cloud computing, and artificial intelligence.
 It combines physical, informational, social, and commercial infrastructure of tourism with such tools to provide smart tourism opportunities.[1]The principles of smart tourism lie at enhancing tourism experiences, improve the efficiency of resource management, maximize destination competitiveness with an emphasis on sustainable aspects.It should also gather and distribute information to facilitate efficient allocation of tourism resources and integrate tourism supplies at a micro and macro level ensuring that the benefits are well distributed.